leosch-coding/firmware/README.md

 ### Dependencies

-Tool-chain and setup are found in the `tool-chain.md` file
+Tool-chain is found in the `tool-chain.md` file Startup-firmware is found in the `/startup` directory

 ### Instructions